unraid/docs/docs/unraid-os/manual/shares.md

 any for the share on any pool.
-It is important to note that a User Share is just a logical view imposed on top of the underlying physical file system so you can see the same files if you look at the physical level (as described below for Disk Shares.
+It is important to note that a User Share is just a logical view imposed on top of the underlying physical file system so you can see the same files if you look at the physical level (as described below for Disk Shares).

 - Current releases of Unraid also include the mount point **_/mnt/user0_** that shows the files in User Shares OMITTING any